Manoj201/node-express-knex-shopping-cart/README.md

 ## :chart: Swagger Document URL

-This project API's well documented, see the [SWAGGER](http://localhost:3000/api-docs/v1/)
+This project API's well documented, sUse this link after project started <a href="http://localhost:3000/api-docs/v1/" target="_blank">Swagger UI</a>

 ## :memo: License

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE.md) file.

-Made with :heart: by <a href="https://github.com/manoj201" ">Manoj Gamachchige</a>
+Made with :heart: by <a href="https://github.com/manoj201" target="_blank">Manoj Gamachchige</a>

 &#xa0;